komaraip/c-language/README.md

-# C-Language - Simple case what i learn in BINUS University.
+Simple C++ program or case when i learn in BINUS University.